TNiconic/CCRI/VMware/ESXi_ReadMe.txt

 #Download link for PuTTY
     https://putty.org/

 #4.
+They will need to enable SSH on the target ESXi host

+#5.
 They will need to connect to the ESXi host specifically and have administrator credentials
 # Instructions on connecting to the ESXi host
     Connect-VIServer {hostname/IPaddr}